adambard/learnxinyminutes-docs/c++.html.markdown

 // Set
 // Sets are containers that store unique elements following a specific order.
-// For hash sets, use unordered_set.
-They are more effecient but do not preserve order.
 // Set is a very useful container to store unique values in sorted order
 // without any other functions or code.